exercism/scala/exercises/practice/secret-handshake/.approaches/introduction.md

 ## Which approach to use?

+As of this writing, the `appended or prepended` version will not compile with the online test runner.
+However, if the exercise is downloaded, the tests can pass when run locally with Scala version 3.x.

-Since benchmarking is currently outside the scope of this document, the choice between the approaches can be made by persoanl preference.
+Once version 3.x is supported on the Scala track, and since benchmarking is currently outside the scope of this document, the choice between the approaches can be made by personal preference.

 [range]: https://www.scala-lang.org/api/2.12.x/scala/collection/immutable/Range.html
 [foldleft]: https://www.scala-lang.org/api/2.12.7/scala/collection/immutable/StringOps.html#foldLeft[B](z:B)(op:(B,A)=%3EB):B